An Abstract Model for Branch and Cut: Optimizing Tree Time

 Next, we observe that an analogue of \cref{lem:cutFirst} does \emph{not} hold for $\treeweight$-minimality. \Cref{fig:HeavyCutNoFront} provides an example where the unique $\treeweight$-minimal \bc tree has no cuts at the root.
-Despite that, for the special case where $\lbd=\rbd$, we prove in \Cref{thm:root-cuts-suffice} that there is a $\treeweight$-minimal tree having only root cuts. \begin{theorem} If $\lbd = \rbd$, then, for any \timefunction{} and target bound $\targetbound$, there exists a $\treeweight$-minimal tree with only root cuts. \end{theorem} We prove \Cref{thm:root-cuts-suffice} in \Cref{sec:proof-of-thm}.
-On the way, we present several intermediate results of independent interest, which relate properties of general \timefunction{}s to the optimal number and location of cuts in the tree.
+Despite that, for the special case where $\lbd=\rbd$, we prove in \Cref{thm:root-cuts-suffice} that there is a $\treeweight$-minimal tree having only root cuts.